prabhjotaulakh159/653-todo-app/README.md

 - Register
 - Change passowrd
 - Delete your account
-- CRUD operations for todo's
+- Perform CRUD operations for todo's

-- Try to make a nice clean UI
+We also plan to integrate JWT's to protect routes.